 Welcome and Orientation

-Upon arrival you’ll take part in both the university and CISabroad orientation program.
-You’ll learn the “do’s and don’ts” of living in Thailand.
-Where to go out, how to stay safe, where the shops are, how to get around, and the likes will be covered in our orientation.
+Upon arrival you’ll take part in a comprehensive orientation program.
+You’ll learn the “do’s and don’ts” of living in Chiang Mai.
+Where to go out, how to stay safe, where the shops and markets are, how to get around, and the likes will be among the topics covered in our orientation.
 In the afternoon you will participate in the Thai Cultural values training, where staff will cover the differences in working and communication style between, Thailand and the West.